ankishb/ml-toolbox/tutorials/ml-short-notes.md

 Final the coeeficient of feature in model and also find the std dev error and t-stat = (coeff/std-dev error)

+## Regression Analysis:
+regression analysis estimates the relationship between two or more variables.
+- It indicates the significant relationships between dependent variable and independent variable.
+- It indicates the strength of impact of multiple independent variables on a dependent variable.

+## types of Regressions?
+1. Linear Regression
+2. Logistic Regression
+3. Polynomial Regression
+4. Stepwise Regression
+5. Ridge Regression
+6. Lasso Regression
+7. ElasticNet Regression

 # logistic regeression
 - Linear regression try to put a linear line on samples, **Just imagine**, Can a linear line give a solution which seprate **[0,1]**. **Well, it can, Look at following exp**, because we need a threshold to decide which side the samples lie.
 But for biased/imbalanced dataset, the linear line will be biased along one side and solution may not be good, whereas logistic regression helps to put a sigmoid like curve on the samples, which seems good.